dev-sahab/instagram-2.0-with-react/README.md

 git clone https://github.com/shb-services/instagram-2.0-with-react.git
 ```

-Open file and write the commands in your terminal
+Open file and write the commands in your terminal for install all packages

 ```bash
 npm install
 ```

 Remove the "sample" from "sample.env.js" and "sample.db.json" files.

 and then run the project with